mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 #### `Download` state

-Executes while the artifact is still being streamed, and allows grabbing the file streams directly while they are downloading, instead of storing them first.
+Executes while the Artifact is still being streamed, and allows grabbing the file streams directly while they are downloading, instead of storing them first.
 See `streams` under File API below.